-25. Anti-Lock Warning Light (ABS) - If Equipped
+24. Anti-Lock Brake (ABS) Light

-This light monitors the Anti-Lock Brake System (ABS) described elsewhere in this manual.
-This light will come on when the ignition key is turned to the ON position and may stay on for as long as four seconds.
+This light monitors the Anti-Lock Brake System (ABS).
+The light will turn on when the ignition switch is turned to the ON position and may stay on for as long as four seconds.

-If the ABS light remains on or comes on during driving, it indicates that the Anti-Lock portion of the brake system is not functioning and that service is require; however, the conventional brake system will continue to operate normally provided that the BRAKE warning light is not on.
+If the ABS light remains on or turns on while driving, it indicates that the Anti-Lock portion of the brake system is not functioning and that service is required.
+However, the conventional brake system will continue to operate normally if the BRAKE warning light is not on.

-If the ABS light is on, the brake system should be serviced as soon as possible to restore the benefit of Anti-Lock Brakes.
+If the ABS light is on, the brake system should be serviced as soon as possible to restore the benefits of Anti-Lock brakes.
+If the ABS light does not turn on when the Ignition switch is turned to the ON position, have the light inspected by an authorized dealer.